Busy winter traffic

 Spring Break Travel

 For students and sun-seekers, Spring Break in March and April translates to crowded beaches and vacation spots.
-The Golden State of California is a popular location with LAX projecting around 12 million vacationers during March and April in 2023.
+The Golden State of California is a popular location with LAX projecting around 12 million vacationers during March and April.
 So be sure to pre-book your parking at LAX to avoid disappointment and stress!

 Meanwhile, Easter weekend lures travelers with an extended break, making the Friday and Monday around Easter a peak period for holiday trips.